 Holistic Dentistry considers the patient’s entire state of physical and emotional well-being.
-It is also referred to as Biological Dentistry, Biomimetic Dentistry, Metal-Free Dentistry, Toxic-Free Dentistry, and Natural Dentistry.
-With holistic dentistry, Dr. Curatola views the mouth as the gateway and a mirror to the entire body.
+It’s also referred to as Biological Dentistry, Biomimetic Dentistry, Metal-Free Dentistry, Toxic-Free Dentistry, and Natural Dentistry.
+With holistic dentistry, practice founder Dr. Gerry Curatola and the renowned Rejuvenation Dentistry® team view the mouth as the gateway and a mirror to the entire body.
 The ability to maintain health through the prevention and treatment of oral disease is an important element of wellness.
 Proven research shows that oral health plays a critical role in disease prevention, longevity, and healthier living.
-Gum disease remains epidemic afflicting more than 80% of the adult population of the US and is recognized as one of the largest sources of chronic low-grade inflammation.
-To have your ailments treated visit one of our locations which may be in or near – Manhattan New York, Upper East Side, New York City, Midtown, Brooklyn, Downtown Manhattan, Queens. [i]
+Gum disease remains an epidemic afflicting more than 80% of the adult population of the U.S. and is recognized as one of the largest sources of chronic low-grade inflammation.
+To have your ailments treated visit one of our locations which may be in or near – Manhattan New York, Upper East Side, New York City, Midtown, Brooklyn, Downtown Manhattan, Queens.

-Dr. Curatola espouses a holistic medicine philosophy, focusing on health and wellness through the spectrum of your mouth.
-Our objective at Rejuvenation Dentistry is to synchronize our patients’ dental health with their overall physical and emotional wellbeing through the use of non-toxic and biocompatible materials, and through the safe removal and replacement of dental materials shown to be detrimental to the health of the patient.
-Dr. Curatola has a deep understanding of the harmful effects of dental toxins on overall health as a result of treating many patients who have suffered consequences of harmful substances.
-He has honed an expertise in the identification, isolation and removal of incompatible and injurious restorations in the mouth with proper biocompatible dental reconstruction.
+We espouse a holistic medicine philosophy, focusing on health and wellness through the spectrum of your mouth.
+Our objective at Rejuvenation Dentistry is to synchronize our patients’ dental health with their overall physical and emotional well-being through the use of non-toxic and bio-compatible materials, and through the safe removal and replacement of dental materials shown to be detrimental to the health of the patient.
+We have a deep understanding of the harmful effects of dental toxins on overall health as a result of treating many patients who have suffered consequences of harmful substances.
+We have honed our expertise in the identification, isolation and removal of incompatible and injurious restorations in the mouth with proper bio-compatible dental reconstruction.

-In addition to the removal of toxic elements, such as mercury fillings and corrosive metals in implants and other restorations, Dr. Curatola focuses on restoring health and promoting recovery in the mouth.
-Toxicity in the mouth impairs overall immune system.
-Dr. Curatola focuses on reducing harmful inflammation caused by infections and incompatible materials to restore and strengthen the immune system.
+In addition to the removal of toxic elements such as mercury fillings and corrosive metals in implants and other restorations, we focus on restoring health and promoting recovery in the mouth.
+Toxicity in the mouth impairs overall immune system function.
+We reduce harmful inflammation caused by infections and incompatible materials to restore and strengthen your immune system.